shhossain/computer_science/readme.md

 |   \|\|   |  OR  | Returns true if either operand is true. |

 ## [Number Systems](Number%20System/readme.md#number-systems)
-Number systems are a mathematical system for expressing numbers.
-A number system consists of a set of symbols that are used to represent numbers, and a set of rules for manipulating those symbols.
+Number systems are mathematical systems for expressing numbers.
+A number system consists of a set of symbols that are used to represent numbers and a set of rules for manipulating those symbols.
 The symbols used in a number system are called numerals.

 ### [Types of Number Systems](Number%20System/readme.md#types-of-number-systems)
 - [Positional Numeral System](Number%20System/readme.md#positional-numeral-system)